Reported in New York Official Reports at Rockaway Med. & Diagnostic, P.C. v State Farm Mut. Ins. Co. (2020 NY Slip Op 50238(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Richard J. Montelione, J.), entered November 9, 2016.
-The order granted defendant’s motion to dismiss the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Joy F. Campanelli, J.), entered February 7, 2018.
+The order granted the branch of defendant’s motion seeking summary judgment dismissing the complaint on the ground that plaintiff lacked a license to distribute the medical supplies at issue, and implicitly denied plaintiff’s cross motion for summary judgment.

 ENTER: